Skip to Main Content

 • "There will be a declaration at the beginning of the online survey that the data collected may be shared with other researchers after anonymization.
 Participants are free to withdraw if they do not agree with this.

-• Proper informed consent will be obtained from the participants before interview.
+• Proper informed consent will be obtained from the participants before an interview.
 All data with personally identifiable information will be anonymized before analysis stage.

 Copyright and Intellectual Property Right Issues